-Students may either purchase their lunch at school through the hot lunch program for \$2.50 or bring a sack lunch from home (milk may be purchased for \$0.45).
+Students may receive a free lunch from school or bring a sack lunch from home (milk may be purchased for \$0.50).
 Cafeteria menus are distributed throughout the year and are available on the district website.

-The hot lunch program enables you to buy a lunch, which includes milk, through our PowerLunch account.
+The hot lunch program enables you to buy a lunch, which includes milk, through your PowerLunch account.
 An unlimited amount of money may be placed in the student's account.
 Lunch balances and credit card payments can be accessed through our district website at www.plano88.org.